-Our exclusive complete set of heavy duty metal clothesline poles includes 2 poles and 150 feet of our vinyl coated 750 lb. breaking strength All-Weather Clothesline Wire.
+Our exclusive Heavy Duty T-Post Clothesline Poles have proven to be the absolute best.
+The complete setup includes two outdoor clothesline poles and 150 feet of our strong vinyl coated 750 lb. breaking strength All-Weather Clothesline Wire.
 Designed to be permanently cemented in the ground and built to hold heavy loads such as sheets, comforters, and blankets.

-These clothesline poles hold 5 lines that can provide up to 125 ft. of linear drying space with the recommended maximum distance between poles of 25 ft.
+The clothesline poles hold 5 lines that can provide up to 125 feet of linear drying space with the recommended maximum distance between poles of 25 feet.
 This can easily be customized to your suit your needs if your wanting less drying space which will offer greater line tension.
 Simply cut the clothesline wire to your needs.
 Each clothesline pole is equipped with an anti-spin bolt at the bottom to keep the clothesline poles from rotating once they've been cemented in.

 Capacity: 125 ft. drying space